-Grand Central Plaza is a 32,723 square foot single-level open neighbourhood plaza located in Saskatoon.
+Grand Central Plaza is a 32,243 square foot single-level open neighbourhood plaza located in Saskatoon.
 Saskatoon has a population of approximately 226,000.
+Grand Central Plaza is included in discontinued operations in the REIT's financial statements.
+The REIT has signed an agreement to sell this Property, with an expected closing date near the date of this report.
 Grand Central Plaza is situated on the west side of the city, at a busy site close to the Yellowhead Trail, the main transportation route across central Saskatchewan.
 The plaza's key tenants include Great Buffet of China and City Centre Bingo, which is owned and operated by the major service clubs in Saskatoon.
-As of December 31, 2006, Grand Central Plaza was 93.4% leased and occupied by three tenants.
+As of December 31, 2007, Grand Central Plaza was 93.3% leased and occupied by two tenants.
 The plaza comprises four free-standing single-level buildings constructed between 1985 and 1997.
-The plaza is situated on a 3.4 acre site and has parking for 284 vehicles.
-In the event that the REIT decides to sell its interest in the property, a tenant has, in certain circumstances, a right of first refusal to acquire the REIT's interest.
+The plaza is situated on a 3.4 acre site and has parking for 284 vehicles..

-Key Tenants Area Leased (sq. ft.) % GLA Expiry Date City Centre Bingo 19,281 58.9% January 2012 Great Buffet of China 10,812 33.0% August 2015
+Key Tenants Area Leased (sq. ft.) % GLA Expiry Date

+City Centre Bingo 19,281 60% January 2012

+Great Buffet of China 10,812 30% August 2015